szarbartosz/raycast-ekstraklasa/README.md

   <h1>Ekstraklasa</h1>
 </div>

+## What is it for? :soccer:

-Stay up to date with the latest Ekstraklasa standings.
+This extension gives the possibility to stay up to date with the latest `Ekstraklasa` standings.

+## Preview :rocket:

 ![Demo](./media/demo-screenshot.png)